made-ml-in-prod-2022/sudotouchwoman/k8s/docs/README.md

 http://localhost:8001/api/v1/namespaces/kube-system/services/https:kubernetes-dashboard:/proxy/#/workloads?namespace=default

-The token expires sometimes thus one may have to rerun the last command to get new token Note that get secret should be run at the `default` namespace/context, otherwise one may face the following result:
+The token expires sometimes thus one may have to rerun the last command to get new token Note that get secret should be run in the `default` namespace/context, otherwise one may face the following result:

 ```
 Error from server (NotFound): serviceaccounts "dashboard-sa" not found